 ("Abraham's Grace Covent," March 17, 1961, message #61-0317)Comments:

-That actually sounds creepy, and for good reason.
+That's actually a bit unsettling, and for good reason.
 God never said or even implied He was a "breasted, mother God!"
 El-Shaddai is one of the names of God that is usually understood as, "God Almighty," or "God the All-Sufficient One," or "God the Provider."
 The word "shaddai" does contain the word "shad" which a very few scholars say could imply that El-Shaddai depicts God as one who provides for us with nourishing breasts.
 Most think that is very weak and unlikely since both the words El and Shaddai are masculine in the Hebrew.
 To say that God is a "mother" is also outside any Bible depiction of His nature.
 My pastor in the Message used to justify it by saying that Jesus once said He would have gathered Jerusalem as a hen gathers her chicks under her wings.
 But Jesus was making an analogy by saying His desire to care for Israel was like a hen's for her chicks, not to say that He was a female bird with feathers.
 The imagery William Branham's statement evokes is crass and unnecessary.

 Remember, let me tell you, THUS SAITH THE SPIRIT OF GOD that's on me, this is the last sign to the Gentile church before the rapture.
 THUS SAITH THE WORD OF GOD, THUS SAITH THE HOLY SPIRIT that speaks, that, knows the secret of the heart, THUS SAITH THE LORD, you are receiving your last call.
 Call me fanatic if you wish to and blaspheme the Holy Ghost.